marclitchfield/INDEX/README.md

 * Switch to text-based code editor (with syntax highlighting)
 * Support for more languages
 * Code formatting options
-* Switch themes at runtime
-* Precompile less to css

 ####Development setup: